 Some of the many volunteers who have worked on the project over the years.
 Nothing could have been achieved without these people on board

-At the time of writing, TAPP had undertaken twenty one metal detector surveys on the estate concentrating on areas of known fighting and looking for evidence of specific events and features.
+TAPP has undertaken twenty one metal detector surveys on the estate concentrating on areas of known fighting and looking for evidence of specific events and features.
 Two of these surveys were carried out as a response to requests from tenants wishing to build swimming pools and gazebos in areas they suspected as containing battlefield relics.
 Over 6,000 square metres have been surveyed and over a thousand artifacts relating to WW2 have been recovered.

 Researchers have also unearthed a number of unpublished diaries and pictures completed by men who were at Adam Park including one set of sketches that show images of many of the camp facilities including the Camp Chapel, Memorial Garden and The Tivoli Theatre.
 The archives in the Australian War Memorial (AWM) and Imperial War Museum (IWM) hold a plethora of material on the POW camp at Adam Park ranging from the theatre programmes from the performances at the Tivoli, to a trophy given for frog racing, to the medical report on the effectiveness of the treatment given at the surgery.